Turkish-Word-Embeddings/Word-Embeddings-Repository-for-Turkish/README.md

 python -m venv env  # Create a virtual environment called env pip install -r requirements.txt
 ```
-Please keep in mind that you need to have `Microsoft Visual C++ 14.0` to be able to use `fasttext` module.
-You can download it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ### Preprocess
 * To learn the embedding vectors for Turkish words, we have to use a corpus.
 Put your corpus file into the working directory.
 * If they are `7-zip` files, you can first use the corresponding script to convert them into `txt` file.
 For example, to convert `wiki.tr.txt.7z` file, use the following command. (`--output` indicates the output folder for your `txt` file to be stored.
 If you do not specify it, the output file will be stored in the working directory.):